espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Class Features/Peerless Inventor.md

 # Peerless Inventor
 ![[systems-pf2e-icons-features-classes-peerless-inventor.webp|150]]

 You are constantly inventing, and your skill at crafting is unimpeachable.
-You gain the [[Inventor]] skill feat, even if you don't meet its prerequisites.
+You gain the [[z_mechanics/PF2e Mechanics_1.5_09122024/PF2e Journals/Classes/Inventor]] skill feat, even if you don't meet its prerequisites.